 Mandatory

-* A current WA Driver's licence
+* A current WA Driver's license.

 * A Prior Offender History Check no older than three months.

-* A Working with Children Check.
+* A current Working with Children Check.

 Key Responsibilities

-* Implement and deliver intake referral processes with community
+* Implement and deliver intake referral processes with community;

-* Provide initial and ongoing assessment of client needs, including risk assessment and case planning
+* Provide initial and ongoing assessment of client needs, including risk assessment and case planning;

-* Provide proactive, persistent, reliable, practical and comprehensive support in a manner that is respectful of the dignity and privacy of individuals
+* Provide proactive, persistent, reliable, practical and comprehensive support in a manner that is respectful of the dignity and privacy of individuals;

-* Contribute to identification of issues and setting of goals and tasks that are mutually agreed with and achievable for clients
+* Contribute to identification of issues and setting of goals and tasks that are mutually agreed with and achievable for clients;

-* Facilitate multi-agency case management meetings and cooperate with other services as necessary and appropriate to support positive outcomes for clients
+* Facilitate multi-agency case management meetings and cooperate with other services as necessary and appropriate to support positive outcomes for clients;

-* Provide warm referrals of clients to external service providers to access specialist services
+* Provide warm referrals of clients to external service providers to access specialist services;

-* Provide warm referrals of clients to internal SAC programs
+* Provide warm referrals of clients to internal SAC programs;

-* Employ a culturally safe, trauma informed
+* Employ a culturally safe, trauma informed approach;

-* Adopt policies and practices that enhance access and are culturally safe and appropriate for the target cohort of clients
+* Adopt policies and practices that enhance access and are culturally safe and appropriate for the target cohort of clients;

 * Ensure information and support is provided to program clients in ways that they can understand.